B.C.’s corrupt Office of the

 misconduct also benefited from an OPCC cover-up.

-Those are just the four cover-ups that have accidentally become known despite the OPCC’s secrecy.
+Those are just the four cover-ups that accidentally came to light despite the OPCC’s secrecy.
 We don’t know how many more have taken place or are currently underway.

 What kind of characters run the OPCC?